pspete/psPAS/docs/collections/_commands/Get-PASGroup.md

 ### -filter
 Filter according to REST standard.

-*depreciated parameter in psPAS - filter value will automatically be set with if groupType specified.
+*depreciated parameter in psPAS - filter value will automatically be set if groupType specified.

 ```yaml
 Type: String